aws-ia/terraform-aws-eks-blueprints/examples/analytics/airflow-on-eks/README.md

-# Apache Airflow deployment for EKS
+# Self-managed Apache Airflow deployment for EKS

-This example deploys the production ready Apache Airflow deployment on EKS.
+This example deploys the production ready **Self-managed Apache Airflow** deployment on EKS.
 The following resources created by this example

 - VPC, 3 Private Subnets, 3 Public Subnets for Public ALB, 3 Database Subnets for RDS
 - PostgreSQL RDS security group